virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 - The *onBeforeLinkNodes/onAfterLinkNodes*, *onBeforeUnlinkNodes/onAfterUnlinkNodes*, *onBeforeSetEnvVars/onAfterSetEnvVars*, *onBeforeSetEntryPoint/onAfterSetEntryPoint*, *onBeforeSetRunCmd/onAfterSetRunCmd*, *onBeforeAddVolume/onAfterAddVolume* and *onBeforeRemoveVolume/onAfterRemoveVolume* events can be executed only once per a single *changeTopology* action.

-- The *onBeforeStartService/onAfterStartService* event can be called only once while performing the *changeTopology* and *createEnvironment* scaling actions.
+- The *onBeforeStartService/onAfterStartService* event can be called only once while performing the *changeTopology* and *createEnvironment* actions.

 ## Events Filtering